-At her subsequent trial for murder, Elizabeth’s legal team was inept in failing to offer an alternate explanation for her alleged complicity in the murder.
+During her trial, Elizabeth’s legal team was inept in failing to offer an alternate explanation for her alleged complicity in the murder.
 The only defence her barrister offered was ‘that she didn’t look like a murderer’.
 The public record tells us that Elizabeth hid her shame behind what appeared to the authorities to be a cool exterior.
 When questioned by the police and the magistrates, she played down the battering and the threats to her life (this is no different from today where less than 20 per cent of women who have experienced violence report it to authorities).
 When confronted with similar situations, victims often deny violence or psychological abuse has occurred.
 Elizabeth was not dissimilar; in fact, she sought to protect her abuser.
 In her statement to the police, Elizabeth said, ‘My husband ... used to blow me up now and then.’
 In colonial Victoria, ‘to blow one up’ meant to beat them.
 Robert even ‘threatened to take her life’.
 Elizabeth covered up her humiliation with a brave offhand remark: ‘but I never took any notice of it’.
 Like most victims, Elizabeth modified her statements and made excuses for her husband’s violence – ‘he always did it’ and ‘he never meant it, but he was always sorry for it’.
 But perhaps tellingly, ‘There was always a pistol lying on the shelf within his reach.’

 Public perception, moral values and the law

-Of course, in the Victorian era, marriage was sacrosanct, and no one would interfere in the hierarchical relationship of husband and wife.
+Of course, in the Victorian era, marriage was sacrosanct, and no-one would interfere in the hierarchical relationship of husband and wife.
 Also, Victorian society conditioned colonial wives not to expose their shame to strangers.
 However, the press did report the prevalence of wife-beating in society, usually ‘with a distinct mix of moral approbation and lurid detail’ about both perpetrators and victims.

 ‘Fearful quarrels, and brutal violence, are the natural consequences of the frequent use of the bottle’, George Cruikshank, Plate VI, The Drunkard's Children: A sequel to The Bottle, In eight plates, 1914.
 British Library, General Reference Collection HS.74/1107.(1.).